SumWhence is in the same family as Elsewhence.

 “River Canyon Trace” is a sculptural homage to the geological wonders, flora and fauna of the surrounding Bailey, Crow Hill and Platte River Canyon in Colorado.
 The mixed media sculpture consists of a 20-inch diameter glazed and fired medallion supported by a steel brace with a 375 pound pyramidal base of stacked native sandstone.

-It was completed September 15, 2016 and donated to Elsewhence.
-It was then donated to the Bailey Library on December 10, 2016 and dedicated for permanent display on February 4, 2017.
+It was completed September 15, 2015 and donated to Elsewhence.
+It was then donated to the Bailey Public Library on December 10, 2016 and dedicated for permanent display on February 4, 2017.

 Rex and Marshall Alford also helped with welding and shaping of the piece.